What Does The Operating Agreement Say?

 Common Reasons For Member Disputes and Lawsuits

-A difference in opinion does not give majority members the right to oppress minority members within their NJ companies.
+A difference in opinion does not give majority members the right to oppress minority members within their LLC.
 The New Jersey legislature protects minority ownership members by creating laws that specifically address minority member oppression.
-These laws give minority members certain rights to act in the Courts if they are taken advantage of by the majority members.
+These laws give minority members certain rights to action in the courts if they are taken advantage of by the majority members.
 The most common disputes between members that arise in the New Jersey courts are:

 - Breach of Fiduciary Duty;